judelgadoc/judelgadoc.github.io/README.md

 For the final project of my major I wrote a research paper, it needs polishing.

+<iframe src="https://drive.google.com/file/d/1at2ksgNge2iQkDyR-j1473DShR04O_SS/view?usp=sharing" width="640" height="480"></iframe>

 ## Comparison of education systems (2023)

-When I wanted to win a discussion with a very stubborn friend, I tried to write a small report to support my arguments, this document is the result
+One time I wanted to win a discussion with a very stubborn friend, I tried to write a small report to support my arguments, this document is the result.
+It's not very formal, but I wanted to have a discussion in a scientific way.

-<object data="_pdfs/sistemas_educativos.pdf" width="1000" height="1000" type='application/pdf'></object>
+<iframe src="https://drive.google.com/file/d/1p6-Btac_DXxu7CQ6LduFcQ1AWHNDqcBU/view?usp=sharing" width="640" height="480"></iframe>

 # Projects